RESO Transport Workgroup

 Minor changes preserve compatibility with current Data Dictionary and Transport specifications.
 These are usually additions or deprecations.

-When items are added or removed from the specification, providers don’t have to make changes on their current systems to reflect those changes.
+When items are added to or removed (deprecated) from the specification, providers don’t have to make changes to their systems to reflect those changes.

-Minor changes in transport usually mean adding something to the API specifications, such as a new kind of query or server-driven paging.
+Minor changes in Transport usually mean adding something to the API specifications, such as a new kind of query or server-driven paging.
 Clients don’t have to support those queries or new kinds of paging unless we force deprecation of the prior standard, which is uncommon.
-With RESO Common Format, the versioning is handled by Data Dictionary versioning rules outside of the @reso.context
+With RESO Common Format, changes are automatically accounted for as part of the corresponding Data Dictionary release and the version is communicated using the @reso.context variable so end users can track them.

 Patches are backwards compatible bug fixes.
 This usually means corrections to terms or wording in a specification, and includes changes to certain columns in the Data Dictionary reference sheets.